Elsayed91/taxi-data-pipeline/README.md

 # Overview

-This project utilizes New York City yellow taxi data to construct a scalable and automated data pipeline.
-It involves orchestrating the workflow using `Kubernetes` and `Apache Airflow`, transforming and loading data across various cloud service providers, and processing and loading it into `BigQuery` with the assistance of `Apache Spark`.
-The data stored in BigQuery serves as the foundation for creating models using `DBT`, which can be accessed by both BI users and Data Scientists for developing ML models.
-The pipeline not only trains these ML models but also serves them.
-To ensure data quality, the project implements DBT tests and leverages `Great Expectations`.
-Additionally, the project attempts to demonstrate capability of working with Data Science and MLOps tasks.
+This project showcases the orchestration of a scalable data pipeline using `Kubernetes` and `Apache Airflow`.
+It incorporates a comprehensive data ecosystem, including `Spark`, `Kafka`, and `DBT`, while maintaining a strong focus on data quality.
+Starting with NYC Taxi data stored in S3, the pipeline not only generates a standard BI dashboard but also integrates an MLOps pipeline.
+This MLOps pipeline produces a prediction service and data models suitable for data scientists consumption.

 <details>
   <summary>Table of Contents</summary>